sandstranger/systemshock/README.md

 - **_Field of View Slider_**
 **IMPORTANT WARNING: Setting the FOV to ANYTHING other than the default (80) is PROVEN to cause crashes in certain areas ONLY WHEN USING THE OPENGL RENDERER.
 I'm not sure why this happens, but hopefully I can figure out a fix soon.
 For now, do not change the FOV from 80 unless you play with the Software Renderer.**
 Default: 80
-Description: Adds an FOV slider that ranges from 70 to 135 degrees.
+Description: Located in video options menu.
+Adds an FOV slider that ranges from 70 to 135 degrees.

 - **_Main Menu Button_**
-Description: Adds a button in the pause menu which, when clicked, will return you right to the main menu.
-This allows starting a new game without having to restart the application.
+Description: Located in the pause menu.
+This button will return you directly to the main menu that is shown upon starting the game.
+Keep in mind that it will not ask for confirmation and instead will immediately send you there upon clicking it.

 Planned and/or WIP Features:
 ============================